Distrust Your Tongue

 The genetic lottery deals each of us scratch ‘n’ sniff cards with about 350 “odor receptors.”
 Yours only has about half of them in common with the person next to you.
 The other half are odors you can pick up and they can’t, and vice versa.
 So we’re all living in unique smell worlds.

-For example, people who dislike cilantro miss out on the pleasant citrusy, herbal scent that the rest do.
+For example, people who dislike cilantro miss out on the pleasant citrusy, herbal scent2Taster’s Choice: Why I Hate Raw Tomatoes and You Don’t, Scientific American that the rest get.
 They only get the soapy smell, as they’ll inevitably complain to you if you have the misfortune of going for Mexican food with them.